 Last month, Google officially announced their new Nexus phone.
-The Google Nexus device offers a pure Android experience without any interface tweaks or apps added by manufacturers such as Touchwiz from Samsung or Sense from HTC.
+The Google Nexus device offers a pure Android experience with any interface tweaks or apps added by manufacturers such as Touchwiz from Samsung or Sense from HTC.
 While these added UIs add a bit of flare to Android, they also add some bloat which can slow the device down.
 Another advantage for Nexus devices is that they’re the first to receive an Android update from Google.
 Thus many consumers, myself included, prefer the Nexus as their preferred choice of phone.

 The new Nexus 4 has been pretty well received in the media and the number of end-users anticipating the product has been higher than any previous Nexus device.
 You can see this by visiting popular Android forums such as xda-developers.
 Considering the resources that Google has, you would think that they would have had a smooth launch for the Nexus 4.
 Sadly, it was anything but that.